ChrisEssery/group-project/Portfolio/UX_Design.md

 Simon's expectations are as follows:

-   * The group will embrace the project using the Agile methodology.
-   * That the group listen to the stakeholders throughout the build.
-   * The games are presented in a clear way and are challenging enough.
-   * He expects multiplayer mode and video chat.
+   *"I expect the group to embrace the project using the Agile methodology, and that the group listen to the stakeholders throughout the build.
+I also expect the games to be presented in a clear way and are challenging enough to push the residents.
+It would also be very useful to have multiplayer and video chat functionality."*

 As with the other stakeholders, tailoring the design of the product to meet these expectations would be beneficial to our stakeholders' interaction with and experience of the product.